 - Condominium.
 Usually styled like apartments, these living spaces are made to be sold, not rented.
 Most are single-floor, and usually have anywhere from one to three bedrooms.
 There’s no need to tend to yards or lawns, since you are co-owning the building and property with others.
 Less privacy and space, but they are usually cheaper and good for couples.

 - Townhouse.
-The middle ground between condos and houses, a townhouse is a property that is smaller than a house, and may share up to two walls with other living spaces.
+The middle ground between condos and houses, a townhouse is a real estate property that is smaller than a house, and may share up to two walls with other living spaces.
 Usually has yards and separate front doors, but still aren’t as private or roomy as a house.
 Often have two stories for convenience.

 - Beachfront.
 Can be anything from a condo to a townhouse, but these are properties that are within walking distance to a beach.
 Great for young people or retirees looking for a break, and can also be bought as seasonal homes, perfect for those who love to travel to the beach for vacation.
 With the onset of apps like Airbnb, you can now rent these out when you aren’t enjoying time at the property and make a return on your investment.